GenerousLabs/git-remote-encrypted/README.md

 ## Development

-To run this code locally, you need to build the `git-remote-helper` package first.
+To run this code locally, you need to build the `git-remote-helper` and `git-encrypted` packages first.
 It seems like with yarn v1 there is no way to specify the build order.
 Bottom line, this should get you running:

 - `yarn` - Install the dependencies for all packages
 - `yarn workspace git-remote-helper build` - Build the git-remote-helper package
+- `yarn workspace git-encrypted build` - Build the git-encrypted package
 - `yarn workspaces run build` - Build all packages

 ## Terminology